 First right of refusal is an agreement between parents that if one of them will be absent from the child for a specified amount of time, that parent will contact the other parent and offer them the chance to be with the child before arranging for a baby sitter.
 This term or concept is not found anywhere in the Texas Family Code.
 So, judges in Tarrant County rarely order the "first right of refusal" after a trial.
 If the parties want language about this in their Final Decree of Order, they most likely need to agree to include that provision.

-If parents want that language in their divorce decrees, they most likely need to agree to include this provision.
-However parents often want that language in their agreements in order to maximize their time spent with the child.
+If parents want that language in their divorce decrees, they most likely need to include this provision.
+However parents often want that language in their agreements to maximize their time spent with the child.

 When is "first right of refusal" language not appropriate?

-Another potential pitfall with "first right of refusal" is that it will allow each parent to know exactly what the other parent is doing in his/her personal life.
-That may become too intrusive in the long run.
+Another potential pitfall with "first right of refusal" is that it will allow each parent to know what the other parent is doing in his/her personal life.
+That may become too intrusive eventually.

-One option is to agree that if a parent will be away for a long period of time, like overnight, the other parent gets the "first right of refusal" to keep the child.
+One option is to agree that if a parent will be away for a long period, like overnight, the other parent gets the "first right of refusal" to keep the child.

 "First right of refusal" can be a great tool for parents in the right situation.
-However, it is important to think through all the potential scenarios before agreeing to "first right of refusal."
+However, think through all the potential scenarios before agreeing to "first right of refusal."